dcarapic/op.notes/README.md

 The closest I could come up with was Evernote but I was not really satisfied with its GUI so I've decided to create my own version.

+## Move from Codeplex
+This application was previously hosted on Codeplex but since the Codeplex shutdown I had to move it to somewhere else so I decided on GitHub.

 # Requirements
 .NET Framework 4.5 or later